Making teacher recruitment cheaper and easier

 Building a public service that helps users connect to each other

 To successfully connect school hiring staff with thousands of potential applicants we needed to carry out in-depth user research.
 This included prototyping and usability testing several iterations of the service on multiple devices with over 250 research participants.
-We ran workshops where school hiring staff and applicants were supported and encouraged to be the main designers, ensuring they had a strong voice in the development of the service.
+We ran workshops where school hiring staff and applicants were supported and encouraged to be the main designers, so they had a strong voice in the development of the service.

 Posting once and being found in many places